 Just once, in the early 1990s, overseas staged a show with the execution of the decommissioned destroyer "Stoddard".
 Even rats escaped from the doomed ship.
 Only the automatic Phalanx continued to rise in the middle of the empty deck; he was to repel attacks from all the points.

 The Phalanx hit all targets.
-But when the specialists boarded the Stoddard, they were faced with twisted scrap metal.
-All light constructions bore traces of damage, and the open diesel generator was demolished by the uninhabited drone that fell into it.
+But when specialists boarded the Stoddard, they saw mangled scrap metal.
+All light structures bore traces of damage, and the open diesel generator was demolished by an unfinished one that fell into it. drone.